EthBeijing-Terminal3/AI_-security_check/README.md

-# Ponzi Scheme Detector and Predictor on Ethereum via ChatGPT
+# Contract Security Check on Ethereum via ChatGPT
 ## Motivation
 Ponzi Scheme in Ethereum has obvious patterns when created and used.
 We try to ultilize machine learning methods to detect the ponzi contract and predict the price change.